Rune Factory: Guardians of Azuma

 is a 2025 role-playing simulation game developed and published by Marvelous.
-It is spin-off in the Rune Factory series and released for Nintendo Switch, Nintendo Switch 2, and Windows on June 5, 2025.
+It is a spin-off of the Rune Factory series and released for Nintendo Switch, Nintendo Switch 2, and Windows on June 5, 2025.
 The game received generally positive reviews from critics.

 Gameplay

-Guardians of Azuma blends elements of farming, dungeon crawling, and life simulation.
-Players assume the role of an "Earth Dancer," utilizing the power of dance, sacred treasures, and weapons like bows and talismans to combat a corruption known as the Blight.
-The game introduces a guardian spirit system, where elemental spirits assist the player in both combat and farming activities.

-Players can engage in activities such as cultivating crops, raising monsters, crafting, and developing relationships with local NPCs.
-The game features expanded social interactions, allowing players to befriend or romance any of the eligible candidates in fully voiced scenarios.
-Additionally, players can recruit these characters to aid in battles.
+Guardians of Azuma blends elements of farming simulation and action role-playing games.
+The player can engage in activities such as cultivating crops, battling monsters, and developing relationships with non-player characters.
+Certain areas are customizable, allowing the player to place farmland, buildings, and decorative items.
+The player can choose to manually farm crops or to assign tasks to villagers.
+Many activities earn experience points that can be spent in skill trees, and items like Sacred Treasures have beneficial effects in both combat and daily life.
+The game features expanded social interactions, allowing the player character to recruit characters to join their party in combat.
+Several characters are available as romance options regardless of the player character's gender.

 Plot

 Setting

 The game is set in the fantasy region of Azuma, a mountainous territory inspired by traditional Japanese aesthetics.
 Azuma is divided into seasonal zones, each with its own unique environment and festivals.

-The story centers around restoring balance to the region by forming bonds with guardian spirits and uncovering the mysteries of the past, following a calamity known as the Celestial Collapse, when an unknown object fell from the sky and threw Azuma into chaos.
+The story centers around a protagonist who is tasked with restoring Azuma's gods, following a calamity known as the Celestial Collapse, when an unknown object fell from the sky and disrupted the land's magical runes.
+Throughout Azuma, a black dragon has spread Blight that the protagonist must purify.